WilliamOckham/netcorecli-fsc-wiki/FAQ.md

 ## Preview?
 RC?

-When .NET Core was in beta, the tooling (dotnet/cli, project.json, xproj) and the .NET Core (coreclr, corefx, bcl) was bundled together using same version (`beta`).
+When .NET Core was in beta, the tooling (dotnet/cli, project.json, xproj) and the .NET Core (coreclr, corefx, bcl) was bundled together using same version (`beta` and after `rc2`).

 The dotnet team [split the two parts](https://blogs.msdn.microsoft.com/dotnet/2016/05/16/announcing-net-core-rc2/), the `.NET Core` (more ready for production, RC quality => `RC2`) from tooling (renamed from `.NET CLI` to `.NET Core SDK`, now in `preview1`)